 Involved organizations

-The qualification process of TPHTE is generally carried out by a specialized equipment manufacturer (called in this document “supplier”) and controlled by the qualification authority, which is called in this document the “customer”.
+The verification process of TPHTE is generally carried out by a specialized equipment manufacturer (called in this document “supplier”) and controlled by the verification authority (called in this document the “customer”).

-The qualification activity is embedded in the supplier’s product assurance and quality organization and in most cases the supplier's quality assurance plan has been established and approved for space activities independently from the TPHTE qualification process specified in this document.
-It is the task of the supplier’s PA authority to introduce / approve adequate product assurance provisions at his subcontractor(s).
-The existence of an approved PA Plan is precondition for commencing qualification activities.
+The verification activity is embedded in the supplier’s product assurance and quality organization and in most cases the supplier's quality assurance plan has been established and approved for space activities independently from the TPHTE verification process specified in this document.
+It is the task of the supplier’s PA authority to introduce and approve adequate product assurance provisions at his subcontractor(s).
+The existence of an approved PA Plan is precondition for commencing verification activities.